BrokeLZ/LBridge/README.md

 That's it.
 Now if you restart Houdini, it should load the plugin.

 # Quixel Bridge Setup
-Before you can export to Houdini, in Bridge you have to to Exort Settings and set Export Target to "Custom Socket Export" with Socket Port "24981"
+Before you can export to Houdini, in Bridge you have to go to Export Settings and set Export Target to "Custom Socket Export" with Socket Port "24981"